Powerlearnproject/se-assignment-2-introduction-to-software-engineering-Wahomethegeek/README.md

 Questions:
 Define Software Engineering:

-    This is a branch of computer science that deals with the  design, development, testing, and maintenance of software  applications.

 What is software engineering, and how does it differ from traditional programming?
 Software Development Life Cycle (SDLC):

-    In Software engineering process, most effort goes into  buildig new designs and features.
-     Whereas in SDLC development may be a less structured process that involves  writing , testing and deploying the software.

 Explain the various phases of the Software Development Life Cycle.
 Provide a brief description of each phase.
 Agile vs. Waterfall Models:

- According to [AWS](https://aws.amazon.com/what-is/sdlc/#:~:text=The%20software%20development%20lifecycle%20SDLC,expectations%20during%20production%20and%20beyond) this are the different stages of life cycle

-### Plan
-* This phase include tasks like cost benefit analysis and resource estimation.

-### Design
-* Software engineers analyze requirements and identify the best solutions to the software

-### Implement

-* The development team codes the product.
-They analyze the requirements to identify smaller coding tasks.

-### Deploy

-* When teams develop software, the code and test on a different copy of the software than the one they have access to.

-### Maintain
-* In this phase, among other tasks, the team fixes bugs, resolve customer issues and manages the software

-[Agile Model](https://www.javatpoint.com/software-engineering-agile-model) This development approach is based on iterative development.
-It breaks tasks into smaller iterations , do not directly involve long term planning.

-[Waterfall Model](https://www.javatpoint.com/software-engineering-waterfall-model) This model has five phases: Requirements analysis and specification, design, implementation, and unit testing, integration and system testing, and operation and maintenance.
-The steps always follow in this order and do not overlap

 Compare and contrast the Agile and Waterfall models of software development.
 What are the key differences, and in what scenarios might each be preferred?
 Requirements Engineering: